 - Resting the knee.

 - The use of ice packs on the knee (a tea towel wrapped around a bag of frozen peas makes a good ice pack).

-- The use of a thick foam cushion, or knee pads, to kneel on can help to prevent recurrence.
+- For kneeling, the use of a thick foam cushion or knee pads - these can help to prevent the condition from coming back.

 - A physiotherapist can help by teaching you some exercises if your knee joint is affected by a reduced range of movement.

 - A stick or a cane can help with walking.

 If housemaid's knee becomes more troublesome, your doctor may suggest that they draw out the fluid from the bursa, using a small needle.
 They can then inject a steroid medicine into the bursa to counteract the inflammation.
 The idea is that the fluid will no longer accumulate.
 Infection must be excluded beforehand, as the steroid injection can make any pre-existing infection worse.
 You are unlikely to develop complications after this procedure.
 However, occasionally the following may occur:

 - The inflammation of the bursa (bursitis) can come back.